Shafi Muhammad Shah: Death

-Tribute and honour
+Tribute and honours

 In 1985 he received the best actor award from Pakistan Television.

 At the 9th PTV Awards he won the Best Actor Award in 1998.

 The day following his death, participants at a Karachi Press Club (KPC) meeting paid tribute to Shafi.
-In the meeting organised by the KPC's cultural committee, numerous artists, including Anwar Solangi, Manzoor Qureshi and Mumtaz Kanwal, turned up to pay their respect to the actor they had known and loved.
+In the meeting organised by the KPC's cultural committee, numerous artists, including Anwar Solangi, Manzoor Qureshi and Mumtaz Kanwal, turned up to pay their respects to the actor they had known and loved.

-On 16 November 2008, the first death-anniversary of Shafi Mohammad Shah, a book titled "Wo aadmi tha ya moti dana? (transl.
+On 16 November 2008, the first death anniversary of Shafi Mohammad Shah, a book titled "Wo aadmi tha ya moti dana? (transl.
 Was he a human being or a pearl?)", authored by Nagina Hisbani on the life and artistic performance of Shah, was launched.
 The launching ceremony was organised by the Sindh Fankaar Welfare Trust, at the Mumtaz Mirza Auditorium.

-Shafi Shah won Best Actor Drama Series in The 1st Indus Drama Awards 2005 for Maa Aur Mamta (Mannat).
-He was also recipient of 'Pride of Performance Award' from the President of Pakistan.
+Shafi Mohammad Shah won Best Actor (Drama Series) at the 1st Indus Drama Awards 2005 for Maa Aur Mamta (Mannat).
+He was also a recipient of the Pride of Performance award from the President of Pakistan.